 Instructions

-Preheat the oven to 350F.
-Line a baking tray with parchment paper or with a silicone mat.
-Use a medium-sized cookie scoop to scoop about two tablespoon of cookie dough onto the prepared baking sheet.
-This batch can make about twelve medium size cookies.
+Preheat the oven to 350°F-175°C. Line a baking tray with parchment paper or with a silicone mat.
+Use a medium-sized cookie scoop to scoop about two tablespoons of cookie dough onto the prepared baking sheet.
+This batch can make about 12-15 medium size cookies.
 Make sure there are 2 inches of space between each cookie.

-Allow the ube cookies to rest for a minute, and transfer them to a cooling wire rack.
+Allow the ube cookies to rest for a few minutes, and transfer them to a cooling wire rack.
 Top them with milk chocolate and allow them to cool completely.
 Serve and enjoy!

 Helpful Tips

-- Allowing the cookie dough to chill in the refrigerator or freezer will help to keep it from being too sticky.
+- Allowing the cookie dough to chill in the refrigerator or freezer will help to keep it from being too sticky while forming into cookie balls.
 The dough is easier to manage when they are chilled and firm from the refrigerator.

-- Spread some oil in your hands in rolling and shaping the dough.
+- Spread some oil in your hands while rolling and shaping the dough.
 Or you can simply use an ice cream scoop to avoid sticky hands.

 - To keep them fresh and soft, do not refrigerate baked cookies.
-Simply transfer them to a container and store them on the countertop for up to 7 days.
+Simply transfer them to a container and store them on the countertop for up to 5 days or freezer for up to 3 months.
 They are so good!

 Make-ahead and Storage